chronicleprotocol/documentation/docs/Resources/FAQ/Oracles.md

 A new aggregation round is triggered after a specified amount of time since the latest update, or if the new offchain value deviates more than a pre-defined threshold for the onchain value, whichever of these conditions occurs first.
 If the data values stay within the Deviation Threshold, an update will only be triggered every X minutes / hours.

-## Can the update threshold parameters be customized?
+## Can the update threshold parameters be modified?

-Yes, the update parameters, including the update and deviation thresholds, can be customized.
+Yes, the update parameters, including the update and deviation thresholds, can be modified.
 For the most up-to-date parameters, please check the specific Oracle on the [Dashboard](https://chroniclelabs.org/dashboard/oracles).
 If you'd like to request different parameters, please get in touch.